 (www.bai.org, 2014).

-(Gande, 2008), elaborated that the credit risk of banks such as GCB and ADB can be measured by various methods.
+According to (Gande, 2008), elaborated that the credit risk of banks such as GCB and ADB can be measured by various methods.
 The methods are related to analysis of ratio of non-performing advances to total advances, ratio of losses of loan to reserves of bad debt, determining the ratio of loan losses to the capital and reserves, provisions of loan loss ratio to flawed credit and the ratio related to provision of bad debt to total income.
 Therefore, GCB an ADB can effectively analyse the level of credit risk by evaluating and analyzing the different mechanisms to control their credit risk.

 2.3.2: Market Risk